 Hydro Flask vs Yeti: Durability

-After analyzing the data from a fall test in which each bottle was dropped lid-first from five feet off the ground, it was determined that the Yeti was better designed for protection.
+After analyzing the data from a fall test in which each bottle was dropped lid-first from five feet off the ground, Yeti is better designed for protection.
+Hydro Flask uses lighter stainless steel which can result in dents in the sides of the bottles.
+However, both Yeti and Hydro Flask have excellent cap designs that are unlikely to break with a drop.

 Both were also tested to see how much scratch resistance each maintained when keys were dragged across them.
 Unfortunately, neither held up well: both ultimately sustained deep scratches that cut through the color coats and damaged the bottles’ exterior.